browserstack/github-actions/README.md

 We recommend you to invoke individual Actions from this library separately.
 A sample of two Actions being invoked back to back is shown below.
 You can additionally refer to the individual `README` ([setup-env](./setup-env), [setup-local](./setup-local)) of the Actions to know more about how they work, the inputs they support and their usage examples.

 ## Sample Workflow with usage of both Actions
-The workflow example below would be useful for anyone who wants to run their automated tests on the BrowserStack cloud when the web application to be tested, is hosted on a GitHub Actions runner i.e. not accessible from public Internet
+The workflow example below would be useful when the web application to be tested is hosted on the GitHub Actions runner environment, i.e. not accessible from the public Internet.

 ```yaml
 name: 'BrowserStack Test'